fichorka/poke-list/README.md

 | **Formatting**    | Prettier     |

 ## Notes
 Virtual server, created by `npm start` script serves correct files on reload of any route.
-However, production files produced by `npm run build` don't.
+However, production files, and a deployment on Netlify (see above) produced by `npm run build` do not.
 They require a server of their own, which needs to be configured to enable single page application routing.